-Carbon finance measures, including Paris Agreement Article 6 market mechanisms and VCMs, can be used as opportunities to expand the deployment of clean cooking at large, with particularly promising (and growing) opportunities for MEC solutions, especially electric cooking solutions (IRENA, 2023).
-Although there are some uncertainties around how Article 6 market mechanisms will be operationalised (UNFCCC, 2023), electric cooking is a high-potential activity for consideration under the market mechanisms, aligning with global climate goals.
-The Case Study below illustrates one operationalisation of an Article 6 mechanism for cleaner cooking in Zambia.
+Carbon finance measures, including Paris Agreement Article 6 market mechanisms and VCMs, can be used as opportunities to expand the deployment of clean cooking at large, with particularly promising (and growing) opportunities for modern energy cooking solutions, especially electric cooking (IRENA, 2023).
+Although there are some uncertainties around how Article 6 market mechanisms will be operationalised (UNFCCC, 2023), electric cooking is clearly a particularly high-potential for activity consideration under the market mechanisms, aligning with global climate goals.
+The Case Study in Box 7 illustrates one operationalisation of an Article 6 mechanism for cleaner cooking in Zambia.